Bellfalasch/frontend-forum/slides.md

   * [Semantic HTML at web.dev](https://web.dev/learn/html/semantic-html?continue=https%3A%2F%2Fweb.dev%2Flearn%2Fhtml%23article-https%3A%2F%2Fweb.dev%2Flearn%2Fhtml%2Fsemantic-html)
 * The core building blocks of any website carries a lot of native features that are a11y-friendly
 * [Learn Accessibility at web.dev](https://web.dev/learn/accessibility)
+* Beware: just because it just landed in Chrome, it might not behave as expected in assistive tools yet.
 * See bullets from last FEF

 ---